Paul Aussaresses

 Aussaresses provoked controversy in 2000 when, in an interview with the French newspaper Le Monde, he admitted and defended the use of torture during the Algerian war.
 He repeated the defense in an interview with CBS's 60 Minutes, further arguing that torture ought to be used in the fight against Al-Qaeda, and again defended his use of torture during the Algerian War in a 2001 book; The Battle of the Casbah.
 In the aftermath of the controversy, he was stripped of his rank, the right to wear his army uniform and his Légion d'Honneur.
-A 2003 documentary revealed that, after moving to Brazil in 1973, Aussaresses had advised South American dictators on the use of torture widely used against leftist opponents to the military regimes in Argentina, Bolivia, Brazil, Chile and Paraguay.
+A 2003 documentary revealed that, after moving to Brazil in 1973, Aussaresses had advised South American dictators on the use of torture widely used against leftist opponents to the military regimes in Argentina, Bolivia, Brazil, Chile, Paraguay, and Uruguay.
+Aussaresses also admitted to advising the CIA for the Americans' Vietnam era Phoenix Program, which utilized torture.

 Aussaresses, recognizable by his eye patch, lost his left eye due to a botched cataract operation.